 I won’t list every record I told him to seek out, though there are a few notable inclusions that I want to share.
 Louisiana’s Thou is responsible for several really excellent records in the past decade, most recently 2014’s Heathen.
 Yet my personal favorite is 2010’s Summit, and that has a lot to do with “Voices in the Wilderness.”
 It’s 10 minutes of stunning, melodic power, a heroic anthem that makes me feel like I could climb Mt.
 Everest in an afternoon, nbd.
 It’s that massive, that impeccably written, and that essential of a track.
 So naturally, I put this song and album on the list.

-Lastly, I included Yob‘s Clearing the Path to Ascend.
+Additionally, I included Yob‘s Clearing the Path to Ascend.
 This is perhaps a less obscure album, but one that indeed can transcend the barriers of genre.
 In particular, the final track, the sprawling epic “Marrow,” is just beautiful and devastating.

-Those are just three of 55 albums I recommended, and records that I highly recommend everyone listen to.
+Those are just a couple of 55 albums I recommended, and records that I highly recommend everyone listen to.
 But for those who are still finding their own way in metal, it’s perfectly fine to listen to any record in whatever order you want.
 Yes, you absolutely should be listening to Mercyful Fate, Celtic Frost and Exodus albums, not just because they’re highly influential, but really fucking good.
 That being said, the funny thing with metal is that if you don’t quite latch on to something at first, hearing a wider variety of sounds will get you there soon enough.
 You’ll be thrashing in no time.
 Follow your own path to find the way of the riff.

 The best metal tracks of February 2017